The Foot and Ankle Sports Institute

 The Goal: Heal the incision and protect the repair after an Achilles tendon rupture.

 What to Expect: You’ll be non-weight bearing with crutches.
-Keeping your foot elevated is your full-time job here to reduce swelling, especially after undergoing minimally invasive surgery for Achilles tendonitis or an Achilles tendon rupture.
+Keeping your foot elevated is your full-time job here to reduce swelling, especially after undergoing minimally invasive surgery for an Achilles tendon rupture.

 Phase 2: Early Weight-Bearing (Weeks 2–6)